 Students are responsible for all mailing or other transport costs and proctoring fees.
 United States military personnel are expected to take examinations through the education officer at a military base.

 Note: Does not apply to military and diplomatic personnel and their families who have APO/FPO addresses.

-An enrolled student may transfer a maximum of 90 credits from international institutions.
 Thomas Edison State University does not participate in the Student and Exchange Visitor Information System (SEVIS).
 Therefore the University does not sponsor foreign national students for F-1 or J-1 visa status.